top of page

 IMG_1454_edited.jpg

-The creation of this website was born out of the experiences of two openly adopted adoptees who grew up as friends (yes, that's us up there!).
-As open adoptees, we both had very different experiences with our biological and adoptive families, but there were some things we had in common as we grew up.
-Much of what we had in common was feeling at a loss for what family meant to us, how and where we belonged in the world, and at the very core, what to make of who we were.
+This website was born out of a lifetime of conversations between two openly adopted adoptees who grew up as friends (yes, that's us up there!).
+We both had very different experiences with our biological and adoptive families, but some of our experiences were quite similar.
+Many of our similar experiences were rooted in feeling at a loss for what family meant to us, how and where we belonged in the world, and at the very core, what to make of who we were.

 We are dedicating this site to the children of open adoption because, although the choice of adoption for adults is big and life altering, it is the a decision that encompasses the entire existence of the child and follows them for the entirety of their lives.
 We want to be able to help bring the voices of adopted children to the forefront of the experience and cultivate a sense of belonging and community for those who struggle with and question their sense of identity.